Veríssimo Correia Seabra

-Veríssimo Correia Seabra (February 16, 1947 – October 6, 2004) was a Bissau-Guinean general, known for leading a coup that deposed Kumba Ialá on September 14, 2003.
+General Veríssimo Correia Seabra (16 February 1947 – 6 October 2004) was a Bissau-Guinean general, known for leading a coup that deposed Kumba Ialá on September 14, 2003.

 Early life

 Correia Seabra was born in the capital city, Bissau, on February 16, 1947.
 He belonged to the Papel minority.

 In 1963, at the age of 16, Correia Seabra joined the African Party for the Independence of Guinea and Cape Verde (PAIGC) as a guerilla fighting against Portuguese colonial rule.
 Three years later, he was sent to study electronic engineering in Bulgaria.
 In 1971, he attended an artillery school in the Soviet Union.
 On his return to the Guinea-Bissau War of Independence, he was in charge of an artillery unit near the southern border with Guinea.
 In 1976, he was sent to Portugal for officer training.

 Career

 In the years following independence, Correia Seabra played a key role in the internal politics of the PAIGC.
 He participated in the 1980 military coup that overthrew President Luís Cabral.
 Promoted steadily through the ranks, he became deputy head of the Guinea-Bissau military contingent of the United Nations mission in Angola from 1991 to 1992.
 He was then appointed head of operations in the military high command two years later.